Time of Use Plus (Critical Peak Pricing- CPP-D)

 In addition to posting alerts on its website, SDG&E will provide notice of Critical Peak Pricing event days to customers by 3 p.m. the day before an event is activated.

 If you're unable to apply online, you can still make changes to your account information by providing one or more of the forms.

 Complete this form to designate the method of communications you are requesting for this particular service address.

 Complete the Capacity Reservation Election form to reserve the specific level of capacity that best suits your needs.
 If you do not complete this form, you will be defaulted to the pre-set capacity reservation level.

-If you would like to opt-out of Critical Peak Pricing, complete this form.
+If you would like to opt-out of Time of Use Plus (CPP-D), complete this form.